riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### [2.4](#QCSG)   Bloch Sphere Model

-pure states

-mixed states

-phase is nothing
+#### Adjusting the Pbit

 Now that we have a proper system of notation to discuss quantum states, we will extend our model of a pbit to the full model of a quantum bit, also called a _qubit_.
-Quantum particles have probabilities to randomly collapse to a basis state, but they also have another key attribute called _phase_.
-Where phase comes from can be a tricky subject to cover without diving headfirst into quantum mechanics.
+Quantum particles have the ability to randomly collapse to a basis state, but they also have another key attribute called _phase_.
+Finding where phase comes from can be a tricky subject to cover without diving headfirst into quantum mechanics.
 For the sake of brevity, we will not be covering how phase impacts the quantum wave equation, only how phase impacts the qubit.
 We need to transform the pbit model to accommodate phase.

 <img src="resources\2.3_pbit.png" width="400px"/>